Linearized Polynomial Chinese remainder codes: A special case and a first decoding algorithm

-In this section, we build $q$CRT codes with linearized polynomials with coefficients in $\mathbb{F}_q$, so that the map $\Pi$ of the Chinese Remainder Theorem and its lifting do not change the support of the involved polynomials.
-Using this property, we design a probabilistic algorithm with a bound on its probability of failure. \\ The idea of this algorithm is to first determine the lifted error support by computing a basis of this space, and then to compute the message if possible.
+In this section, we build $q$CRT codes with moduli linearized polynomials with coefficients in $\mathbb{F}_q$, so that the map $\Pi$ of the Chinese Remainder Theorem and its lifting do not change the support of the involved polynomials.
+Using this property, we design a probabilistic algorithm with a bound on its probability of failure, under the assumption that errors are uniformly distributed. \\ The idea of this algorithm is to first determine the lifted error support by computing a basis of this space, and then to compute the message if possible.
 The support of the lifted is obtained using the Chinese remainder lifting. \\

+The algorithm will be based on the fact that we can recover part of the lifted error only by considering the terms of higher degree in the lifted corrupted codeword.
+This property also appears in \cite{yu_polynomial_2012}.
+The strategy of the algorithm is the same as in \cite{yu_polynomial_2012}: from the information given by the upper part of the lifted error, we can compute the lower part of the lifted error, and then recover the message associated to the corrupted codeword.

 Let $F = (f_1, \cdots, f_s) \in (\mathbb{F}_q \langle X^q \rangle)^s$ with $f_i$ of $q$-degree $d_i$ for all $i \in \{ 1, \cdots, s \}.$ \\ We denote, for all $i \in \{ 1, \cdots, s\},$ $b_i = \underset{j \neq i}{\vee_l} f_j$.